xd009642/tarpaulin/README.md

   -p, --packages [<PACKAGE>...]
 Package id specifications for which package should be build.
 See cargo help pkgid for more info
   -e, --exclude [<PACKAGE>...]
 Package id specifications to exclude from coverage.
 See cargo help pkgid for more info
       --exclude-files [<FILE>...]
-Exclude given files from coverage results has * wildcard -t, --timeout <SECONDS>          Integer for the maximum time in seconds without response from test before timeout (default is 1 minute)
+Exclude given files from coverage results has * wildcard --include-files [<FILE>...]
+Include only given files in coverage results.
+Can have a * wildcard -t, --timeout <SECONDS>          Integer for the maximum time in seconds without response from test before timeout (default is 1 minute)
       --post-test-delay <SECONDS>  Delay after test to collect coverage profiles --follow-exec                Follow executed processes capturing coverage information if they're part of your project